Camp Hill line: History

 In 1892, the Lifford Curve opened, creating a north-facing connection between the Camp Hill line and the Birmingham West Suburban Railway, allowing a circular service to operate from New Street via the Camp Hill line and returning via the BWSR (or vice versa).
 Local passenger services and all six passenger stations along the Camp Hill line were closed as a wartime rationalisation of the network in 1941 and were confirmed as permanently closed in 1946.
 All station buildings were subsequently demolished.

-Since then the line has been used by freight trains and some longer distance passenger trains only.
+From then until 2026, the line was used by freight trains and some longer distance passenger trains only.